prathikshetty2002/S.H.I.E.L.D/README.md

 ## Things to add on:
 1. To add slicer and filters.
 So, that naviagtion to the targeted incident would be easy.
-2. To add different color for different category.
+2. To add different marker for different category.
 3. To improve UI.